Top

 Golden Peacock: Sing Yiddish

-Yiddish singer, teacher and artistic director of Golden Peacock Shura Lipovsky and esteemed colleague Rachel Weston lead this course designed for singers who wish to deepen their knowledge of the genre.
-In the mornings participants will focus on music theory, range, roots and traditions, kicked off with a communal dancing session with both Klezfest and Golden Peacock students together, while in the afternoons you’ll study further repertoire, attend masterclasses and join a Yiddish choir.
-This is one of the only opportunities in the UK to immerse yourself in the world of Yiddish song with like-minded people of all ages and backgrounds.
+Shura Lipovsky – Yiddish singer, teacher and artistic director of Golden Peacock leads this course for singers wishing to deepen their knowledge of Yiddish music.
+Participants will focus on music theory, range, roots and.
+There will also be a communal dancing session with both Klezfest and Golden Peacock students.
+This is one of the only opportunities in the UK to immerse yourself in the world of Yiddish song with like-minded people from different backgrounds.
 Hosted by the Jewish Music Institute.

 Ot Azoy!
 Learn Yiddish

-The Jewish Music Institute presents full immersion classes in Yiddish language, song and culture for people of all ages, levels and backgrounds.
-International Yiddish expert Dr Khayele Beer leads the course, while head of faculty Shura Lipovsky leads a daily session in learning Yiddish through song.
+The Jewish Music Institute presents fully immersive classes in Yiddish language, song and culture for all levels and backgrounds.
+International Yiddish expert Dr Khayele Beer leads the course, while head of faculty Shura Lipovsky leads daily sessions in Yiddish song.

 BRISTOL